 Award for career-promoting and fair trainee programes on the basis of a comparative study conducted in cooperation with the Institute for Human Resources Management at the Ludwig Maximilian University of Munich

 In addition to the trainee assignments of several months, one-week job shadowing will give you insight into the work of other selected departments.
 You will also get to know the different departments of the company through regular department presentations as well the general management and the works council during personal trainee on site’ meetings.

 You will follow selected trainings, regularly participate in excursions and can expand your personal network during various meetings and Events.

-The trainee positions with start date on 1 October 2019 are posted between March 1st and April 2nd 2019.
-According to our planning, telephone interviews will be held until late April in order to select the candidates for our one-day selection procedure which will take place in May 2019.
+The trainee positions with start date on 1 October 2021 are posted in February/March 2021.
+According to our planning, telephone interviews will be held until late April in order to select the candidates for our one-day selection procedure which will probably take place in May 2021.
 Please use our job subscription to receive a timely reminder for the job posting.

 Assignment abroad: Elia